FlorianPatzer/symp_base/README.md

     - Runs on port 21
     - Anonymous connections are enabled
     - Upload are allowed in the /upload directory
+    - Connection is SSL encrypted with a self signed certificate

 - Camunda BPM
     - In order to run custom apps, they have to be added under the volume sub-section of the camunda section in the **docker-compose.yml** file.